jplana/python-etcd/README.rst

 .. code:: python

-    client.read('/nodes/n1', watch = True) # will wait till the key is changed, and return once its changed client.read('/nodes/n1', watch = True, watchIndex = 10) # get all changes on this key starting from index 10 client.watch('/nodes/n1') #equivalent to client.read('/nodes/n1', watch = True) client.watch('/nodes/n1', index = 10)
+    client.read('/nodes/n1', watch = True) # will wait till the key is changed, and return once its changed client.read('/nodes/n1', watch = True, timeout=30) # will wait till the key is changed, and return once its changed, or exit with an exception after 30 seconds. client.read('/nodes/n1', watch = True, watchIndex = 10) # get all changes on this key starting from index 10 client.watch('/nodes/n1') #equivalent to client.read('/nodes/n1', watch = True) client.watch('/nodes/n1', index = 10)